Market Impact: A Systematic Study of Limit Orders: Definitions, Algorithm and Market Impact measures

 The same framework as that in \cite{bacry2015market} is adopted.
 Let $\Omega$ be the set of metaorders under scrutiny, that is, metaorders that are fully executed during a single market session, and pick $\omega \in \Omega$ executed on an instrument $S$ and during a given day $d$.
 Its execution starts at some time $t_0(\omega)$ and ends the same day at time $t_0(\omega) + T(\omega)$.
 Thus $T(\omega)$ represents the duration of the metaorder.
 Denote by $Q(\omega)$ and N($\omega$) respectively the number of shares and the number of orders that have been executed during the life cycle of the metaorder $\omega$.
 Hence $Q(\omega)$ is the size and $N(\omega)$ the length of $\omega$.
 Let $V(\omega)$ be the volume traded the same day $d$ on the instrument $S$ (summed over all European trading venues) between time $t_0$ and $t_0 + T$, i.e. during the life cycle of $\omega$.
 The sign of $\omega$ will be denoted by $\epsilon(\omega)$ with $\epsilon = 1$ for a buy order and $\epsilon = -1$ for a sell order.
 Clearly, all the quantities introduced in this section depend on $\omega$.
 For the sake of simplicity, we chose to omit this dependence whenever there is no ambiguity and will often write $T$, $N$, $Q$, $V$, $\epsilon$ instead of $T(\omega)$, $N(\omega)$, $Q(\omega)$, $V(\omega)$, $\epsilon(\omega)$.

 The \textbf{market impact curve} of a metaorder $\omega$ measures the magnitude of the relative price variation between the starting time of the metaorder $t_0$ and the current time $t > t_0$.
 Let $\mathcal{I}_{t}(\omega)$ be a proxy for the realized price variation between time $t_0$ and time $t_0 + t$.
-In line with many authors (\cite{almgren2005direct} \cite{bershova2013non} \cite{bacry2015market}), we use the \textit{return proxy} defined by
+In line with many authors \cite{almgren2005direct} \cite{bershova2013non} \cite{bacry2015market}, we use the \textit{return proxy} defined by

 where $P_t$ represents either the execution price of the financial instrument $S$ during the \textit{execution part} of the metaorder, or the mid-price during its \textit{relaxation part} starting when the metaorder has been fully executed.
 This estimation relies on the assumption that the \textit{exogenous market moves} $W_t$ will cancel out once averaged, i.e. as a random variable, $W_t$ should have finite variance and basically satisfy $\mathbb{E}(\epsilon(\omega)W_{t}(\omega)) = 0 $.
+One can thus write